27 . 11 . 17

 2. Cut the bell pepper in half, cover with a pinch of sugar and glug of olive oil then roast at 200 degrees for 30 minutes.

-5. Once the bell pepper is roasted and cooled, chop it up into cubes and add all the vegetables in with the avocado.
+4. Once the bell pepper is roasted and cooled, chop it up into cubes and add to the mixture

 Recipe: Barbecued beef, leeks and potatoes